-The first essay I ever wrote on this blog, even before my opening Welcome to Hell homepage, was A Long, Long-winded Treatise on Pop Music and Film Culture, or, A Critical Analysis and Discussion of Modern Entertainment Industries.
+The first essay I ever wrote on this blog, even before my homepage, was A Long, Long-winded Treatise on Pop Music and Film Culture, or, A Critical Analysis and Discussion of Modern Entertainment Industries.
 It was a very, very, very, very long-winded musing (or rather a series of musings later coalesced into a single hodgepodge of angry banter) that was aimed primarily at the dumb, greedy side of the global movie business.
 Specifically, I was taking aim at the dimwitted, popcorn-eating masses of film goers (aka general audiences) and the greedy, money-obsessed major studio executives of the filmmaking industry.
-That treatise will forever be the longest page or post I will write for this blog or any blog, including this one, because the issue of greed among film studios and laziness, apathy, and ignorance among film-goers is the single biggest and most intertwined issue that has ever faced (and still faces) filmmaking.
+That treatise will forever be the longest page or post I will write for this blog or any blog, including this one, because the issue of greed among film studios and laziness, apathy, and ignorance among film-goers remain the biggest issues that have ever affected filmmaking.
 Ever since the birth of cinema, the balancing act between art and commerce has been the single largest and most controversial driving factor of the development of the medium.

 I still hold that belief, but I am writing this post today partially as a reaction to that post, because there is a complete opposite side of the same coin.
 My first treatise on Express Elevator to Hell examined the issue of filmmaking greed and ignorance, but now I turn my attention to the problem of filmmaking snobbery and prejudice.
 I have already hinted and partially ranted at this issue in the past with my scathing review of The Lunchbox (2013) and other overrated arthouse dramas, as well as my analysis of the rise and subsequent sellout of the American independent film movement, but now it is time to put all those cards on the table and formally charge the elitist view that harms cinema.